Volunteer with Promise the Children

 - researching what preschool children should learn and how this can be taught

-- telling us a success story about a preschool preparing a child for kindergarten
+- telling us a success story about a preschooler who was well prepared for kindergarten

 - sharing your thoughts on zero tolerance and restorative justice discipline policies